seffyroff/grav-caddy-docker/README.md

 ## Using the container

-+ Shell Access to container when it is running: `docker exec -it grav /bin/bash`
++ Shell Access to container when it is running: `docker exec -it grav /bin/sh`

 ## Issues

-+ CMS not usable behind reverse proxy.
++ No admin interface yet

 ## Changelog
 + **05/08/2017:** Initial Fork from dsavell/grav
 	- Replaced Nginx with Caddy
 	- Changed method of installing Grav to use composer instead of curling the zip
 	- Typo corrections on the README.md
-"# grav-remote-docker"
-"# grav-caddy-docker"